MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - **Regularly update credentials**: Change the Teams Rooms account credentials periodically to enhance security.
 - **Monitor device activity**: Keep an eye on the usage of Teams Rooms-enabled devices to detect any unusual activity or unauthorized access attempts.

-Setting up Teams Rooms Autologin on Surface Hub 3 devices significantly enhances the meeting room experience by reducing setup times and streamlining the start of meetings.
+Setting up Teams Rooms Auto-login on Surface Hub 3 devices significantly enhances the meeting room experience by reducing setup times and streamlining the start of meetings.

 ## Learn more